chris48s/v8r/docs/docs/configuration.md

 # - default = text
 format: "json"

+# - A list of files containing glob patterns to ignore
+#   Set this to [] to disable all ignore files
+# - overridden by passing --ignore-pattern-files or --no-ignore
+# - default = [".v8rignore"]
+#   note: The default value of this param will change to
+#   [".gitignore", ".v8rignore"] in version 5
+ignorePatternFiles: []

 # - A custom schema catalog.
 #   This catalog will be searched ahead of any custom catalogs passed using
 #   --catalogs or SchemaStore.org